Introduction

 More than just an architectural wonder, the Golden Temple is a living institution of faith, history and compassion - making it a must-visit destination for both spiritual seekers and curious tourists.

-Geographical Location and Map
+Geographical Location

 - Country: India